CoryParsnipson/indie-engineer/README.md

 ## TODO

-* set up redirect email from namecheap, use for contact and automatic new post notifications
-  * verify this domain with sendgrid

 * add links to next and prev posts.
 Also section for "posts you may also like"?

 * csrf tokens for forms and api calls